 |

-During the past 24 hours, solar activity was moderate.
-Eight sunspot regions were on the visible disk with one M-Class flares and several C-class flares produced.
-Due the effect of a coronal hole high speed stream, the solar wind speed increased to about 550 km/s.
-The geomagnetic field was quiet to unsettled. |
+During the past 24 hours, solar activity was low.
+Seven sunspot regions were on the visible disk with several C-class flares produced.
+The solar wind speed maintained at about 430 km/s.
+The geomagnetic field was at quiet levels.
+The greater than 2 MeV electron flux at geosynchronous orbit maintained at minor storm levels. |

-Within the next three days, solar activity is expected to be mainly low with a chance for M-Class flares.
-The geomagnetic field is expected to be quiet to unsettled. |
+Within the next three days, solar activity is expected to be mainly moderate.
+The geomagnetic field is expected to be mainly quiet to unsettled.
+The greater than 2 MeV electron flux at geosynchronous orbit will maintain at minor storm levels on 28-29 May. |

 |